Sortify-DAT251/DAT251-Sortify/README.md

 ### 4️⃣ Test Database Connection

-To interact with the PostgreSQL database running in Docker, use the following command:
+To interact with the PostgreSQL database running in Docker, open another terminal while the application is running and run the following command:

 ```bash
 docker exec -it sortify-postgres psql -U sortify-admin -d sortify-backend-db